Holiday Stress and Family Dynamics: Understanding the Emotional Weight of the Season

 ● Set boundaries early

-● Prioritize what really matters
+● Prioritize what truly matters

-● Delegate tasks instead of carrying everything alone
+● Delegate tasks

-● Build in downtime
+● Build in rest time

-● Communicate limits gently but firmly
+● Communicate limits clearly

 ● Practice grounding or mindfulness